UglyBob79/daytime/README.md

 ## App configuration

-DayTime needs a schedule to run and it is configured directly in the AppDaemon's apps.yaml file as a schedule sub-section for this app.
+DayTime needs to be configured with at least a schedule for the week.
+It can be configured either directly in AppDaemon's 'apps.yaml' config file or in a separate 'daytime.yaml' in the same folder.
 Here's an exemplary configuration for this app.
 Adjust the values as you wish.

 **Note:** For now, all time values have to be specified in 24H format and they should preferable not overlap as that can create weird behavior.